London Fire and Emergency Planning Authority: 2013 fire station closures dispute

 In January 2013 the authority was asked to approve a public consultation on the closure of 12 fire stations as part of the fifth London Safety Plan.
 The authority voted against any future consultation on station closures, appliance reductions or job losses.
 The Conservative Party mayor, Boris Johnson, then used his power to directed the authority to consult the public.
 In February, the authority voted to ignore the direction of the mayor.
 The Conservative Party formed a minority on the authority and were outvoted by the Labour, Liberal Democrat and Green Party members.
 Advice to the authority showed that it had no legal ability to ignore the mayor's instructions.
 The authority voted to follow the mayoral direction on 12 September 2013.
 10 fire stations closed in January 2014.

 Replacement

 The LFEPA was abolished in April 2018 and replaced with the London Fire Commissioner and the Fire, Resilience and Emergency Planning Committee, a new governance arrangement within the Greater London Authority.

 Members

 The 17 members of LFEPA were appointed annually by the Mayor of London.
 From 2000 to 2008, nine were nominated by the London Assembly and eight by the London borough councils through their umbrella body the Association of London Government (renamed London Councils in 2006).
 This was amended by section 25 of the Greater London Authority Act 2007 which changed the composition to eight London Assembly nominations, seven from the London borough councils and two direct appointments by the mayor.
 The first appointments to the authority were made in June 2000.

-Appointments to the authority each year were as follows: